F1: Verstappen beats Perez to pole for Abu Dhabi GP - WHIZ News

 Leclerc said he made an error on his last qualifying run when he locked up a tire, “but, to be honest, it’s the place we deserved today.
 The Red Bulls are stronger but we are still in a quite good position.”

-Leclerc’s teammate Carlos Sainz was fourth ahead of the Mercedes pair of Lewis Hamilton and George Russell.
+Leclerc’s teammate Carlos Sainz was fourth ahead of the Mercedes pair of seven-time champion Lewis Hamilton and George Russell.

 Four-time champion Sebastian Vettel qualified his Aston Martin ninth ahead of his last race before retirement.
 McLaren’s Daniel Ricciardo, who is without a race seat for 2023, was 10th.